 EU Entry/Exit System

-From November 2024, the EU plans to introduce a new digital border check called the Entry/Exit system (EES).
+The EU introduced a new digital border check called the Entry/Exit system (EES) on 12 October.
 It will affect you if you're a British national travelling to a country in the Schengen area, which includes France.

 What is changing

-If you're travelling to one of the 29 countries that make up the Schengen area using a British passport, you will need to register your biometric details, such as fingerprints or a photo, when you arrive.
-This will replace the current system of manually stamping passports when you enter an EU country.
+If you're travelling to one of the 29 countries that make up the Schengen area using a British passport, you need to register your biometric details such as fingerprints and have a photo taken.
+EES is replacing the current system of manually stamping passports when you enter an EU country.
+You do not need to take any action before you arrive at the border, and there is no cost for EES registration.

 Minimising the impact on Kent's roads